Dr Jeff Scheible

 - Visual culture of digital media

 Jeff Scheible’s research is focused on theorizing and historicizing contemporary media.
 It is interdisciplinary and comparative, drawing on film, digital culture, television, video, philosophy, and art.
 His first book, Digital Shift: The Cultural Logic of Punctuation, was published by University of Minnesota Press in 2015.
-The book examines how punctuation and typographical marks have been redefined and become increasingly ubiquitous across visual culture and everyday life since the emergence of networked computing.
+The book examines how punctuation and typographical marks have been redefined and have become increasingly ubiquitous across visual culture and everyday life since the emergence of networked computing.
 It received the Media Ecology Association’s Susanne K. Langer Award for Outstanding Scholarship in the Ecology of Symbolic Form.
 Other research he has published considers topics such as media circulation and redistribution after video store closures and an emerging genre of computer-mediated romance narratives in recent cinema.
+He is currently at work on a handful of projects: one examining linkages between “depth” as a visual and philosophical concept; another revolving around citizenship, surveillance, and documentary; and a third on the cinematic reappropriation of online video.

 - Digital Shift: The Cultural Logic of Punctuation (University of Minnesota Press, 2015)